CaiGroup/seqFISH-PLUS/README.md

 # seqFISH+
 This repostory contains the scripts used in processing the images and barcode calling of seqFISH+ experiment and the source data which consists of the processed data.
+Additional source data such as the mRNA point locations in NIH/3T3 cells are available on Zenodo at http://doi.org/10.5281/zenodo.2669683.

 ## Getting Started
 * Download all the contents of the folder and add it to your Matlab path.